Samuel-Dainton/portfolio-project-1/README.md

 As part of our testing we checked our project  using the W3C HTML validator and it passes, and
 the W3C CSS validator and it all passes there as  well.
 So noting this in our README is important.

+## Deployment

+* This site was deployed to GitHub pages.
+The steps to deploy are as follows:
+ * In the GitHub reposittory, navigate to the Settings tab
+ * From the source section drop-down menu, select the Master Branch
+ * Once the master branch has been selected, the page provides the link to the completed website.

+The live link can be found here - _____

+## Credits

+### Content

+* The code to make the social media links was taken from the CI Love Running Project.

+### Media

+* The media was taken from stockphotos.com

 _________________________________________________________________________________________________________________________________________________________________________________